iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.0.0/report.md

 > I feel it's a good idea, implemented poorly.
 Within an hour of 100% battery I am down to 85%.
 Not well designed.
 It's not right for me...
 I have uninstalled it.<br> :date: __2020-11-11 04:00:11__

-> Horrible battery drain.
-UCP should smarten up and do things well instead of cheaply.<br> :date: __2020-11-09 23:44:44__

 #### 1-star reviews